originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2026-04-20-10-years-of-code-smell-self-archeology.markdown

 And that's pretty much all of the notes I had about the code itself.
 Thanks for sticking around until the end!
 I hope your sanity didn't go to shite as mine did.

-Join me for the third part, in which I will be talking about how the project was received, different conclusions I drew from taking a look at my old smelly code, and further software engineering reading material when I post it in the coming weeks!
+Join me for [the third part of this series](./10-years-of-code-smell-the-missing-review), in which I talk about how the project was received, different conclusions I drew from taking a look at my old smelly code, and further software engineering reading material.

 Hope you had fun reading this one, see ya!